nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 4.1.
 Logging

-We are using `java.util.logging` package for logging.
+We use `java.util.logging` package for logging.
 The `LogsCenter` class is used to manage the logging levels and logging destinations.

 * The logging level can be controlled using the `logLevel` setting in the configuration file.